BKN-AI/AIDL/README.md

 # AIDL

-The repository contains 4 notebooks that correspond to each module nedded for this assignment from ADIL program:
+The repository contains 4 notebooks that correspond to each module nedded for this assignment from AIDL program:

 + NLP: AIDL_Q&A is BERT large model fine-tuend on SQUAD V1 dataset.
 The aim of this notebook is create a document Q&A intelligent system.
 The libraries used are Huggingface
 Transformes, Spacy for tet similarity evaluation, gTTs in order to Q&A system speaks, and Apache Tika for structure the text.
 The framework of the code is Pytorch.